Image: Gokudabbing, CC BY-SA 4.0

 Dabbing can be in response to anything.
 Young people either use it as a dance move, a greeting or even just a reaction to being filmed on camera.
 Again celebrities from across the world have been seen dabbing, which is believed to have helped it become a viral sensation.

-As with the Mannequin Challenge, this is not something parents would ordinarily have to speak to their child about.
+As with the Mannequin Challenge, this is not something parents would ordinarily have to speak to their child about as it has not been associated with causing harm to people taking part.

 The Backpack Challenge